 The Donaldson Foundation’s mission is to positively impact the communities in which Donaldson Company employees live and work by supporting education.
-During fiscal year 2016, the Donaldson Foundation distributed grants and matching gifts totaling over $1.2 million to non-profit organizations.
+The Donaldson Foundation distributes grants and matching gifts totaling over $1.2 million each year to non-profit organizations.

 Funding is available in the Twin Cities and the following U.S. locations where the Company has a significant manufacturing or distribution presence: